-3 Quality of dishes/Results (maximum 35 marks)
+3 Quality/Results (maximum 35 marks)

-www.PapaCambridge.com Examiners must taste all dishes and mark each dish according to flavour, texture and edibility.
-They r lower the maximum mark for simple dishes involving little skill.
+Practical Examiners must taste all dishes and mark each dish according to flavour, texture and edibility.
+They must lower the maximum mark available for simple dishes involving little skill and halve the maximum mark available for an initial incorrect choice of dish.
 Dishes added after the planning session has been completed must not be given a mark.

-When assessing the quality of finished dishes, examiners should add comments on the assessment sheet about the flavour, texture and edibility of each dish.
+When assessing the quality of finished dishes, Practical Examiners should add comments on the Practical Test Working Mark Sheet about the flavour, texture and edibility of each dish.